TedTschopp/tedt.org/_posts/Homepage/Projects/2017-12-22-Random-Constellations.md

 bullets:

-description: "An application I threw together to output a bunch of Procedurally generated\
+description: "An application I threw together to output a bunch of Procedurally generated star constellations."
-    \ star constellations. \n"
-seo-description: "An application I threw together to output a bunch of Procedurally\
+seo-description: "An application I threw together to output a bunch of Procedurally generated star constellations."
-    \ generated star constellations. \n"

 categories:
 - Projects